Vasilyevichy: History

 Within the Grand Duchy of Lithuania, Vasilyevichy was part of Minsk Voivodeship.
+It was part of the Rzeczyca starostwo of the Polish–Lithuanian Commonwealth.
 In 1793, the town was acquired by the Russian Empire in the course of the Second Partition of Poland.
+In 1857, it had a population of 956.
+The settlement urbanized after a railway line was built through it.
+In 1884, a meteorological station was established.

 During World War II, Vasilyevichy was occupied by the German Army from 25 August 1941 until 18 November 1943.

 Climate

 Vasilyevichy has a humid continental climate (Köppen Dfb) with warm to hot summers, with cold winters, albeit still mild for being so far inland at such a high latitude.